 Add-MailboxPermission -Identity “userA” -User “userB” -AccessRights FullAccess -InheritanceType All

-And then we got the error above.
+And then it threw the error described above.

 - Check which database the mailbox is currently hosted on and which version of Exchange server.
 Use this command to check:-